niplav/site/spans.md

 [home](./index.md)
 ------------------

-*author: niplav, created: 2023-01-17, modified: 2023-04-03, language: english, status: notes, importance: 7, confidence: possible*
+*author: niplav, created: 2023-01-17, modified: 2023-04-09, language: english, status: notes, importance: 7, confidence: possible*

 > __I investigate whether the attention span of individual humans has been falling over the last two decades (prompted by curiosity about whether the introduction of the internet may be harmful to cognitive performance).
-I find little direct work on the topic, despite its wide appeal, but reviewing related research indicates that individual attention spans might have been declining`$_{70\%}$`.__
+I find little direct work on the topic, despite its wide appeal.
+Reviewing related research indicates that individual attention spans might indeed have been declining`$_{70\%}$`.__

 Have Attention Spans Been Declining?
 =====================================